brontosaurusrex/brontosaurusrex.github.io/_posts/2017-10-22-ubuntu-17-10-now-with-gnome-shell.md

 date: '2017-10-22 21:23 +0200'
 title: 'Ubuntu 17.10, now with gnome shell'
 ---
 Really nothing much to write about desktop wise, perhaps there are improvements in the core that ones eyes will not meet.
+There is that bitter-sweet taste about Unity gonne.

 [https://www.theregister.co.uk/2011/08/05/linus_slams_gnome_three/](https://www.theregister.co.uk/2011/08/05/linus_slams_gnome_three/)